leoBitto/DjangoForge/README.md

 a repository to have a ready-to-deploy django app fllow these steps to prepare the server:

+# HOW TO START
+1. enter server
+2. pull from git inside folder with the project name
+3. execute the script

-## create the postgreSQL DB and User DONT FORGET THE SEMICOLON!
+#### create the postgreSQL DB and User DONT FORGET THE SEMICOLON!

 myproject is the name of folder containing the src, it can be anything but its better to stick to the same name;
 myprojectuser is the name of the user that has been created